World-Check Verify

 Groups

 The Groups feature allows clients to organise and manage screening configurations based on business needs or organisational structure.
-A group enables tailored screening settings that can be applied dynamically during screening requests.
+A group enables tailored screening policies that can be applied dynamically during screening requests.

 • Risk-Based Segmentation: Apply stricter screening rules for high-risk segments and lighter configurations for low-risk segments.